Josh Smith Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.5 K/9, the second-best in MLB.

-- The Twins have the seventh-ranked team ERA among all league pitching staffs (3.93).
+- The Twins' 3.92 team ERA ranks seventh among all league pitching staffs.

-- Twins pitchers combine to rank 16th in baseball in home runs surrendered (155 total, 1.2 per game).
+- Twins pitchers combine to surrender 163 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- In his last time out on Wednesday against the Milwaukee Brewers, the righty went five innings, giving up two earned runs while surrendering two hits.
+- In his last outing on Monday against the Cleveland Guardians, the righty went four innings, allowing six earned runs while surrendering seven hits.

-- In 21 games this season, the 28-year-old has a 3.41 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.